 Assignment Description Points Attendance Attend each of the class sessions.
 Note that you can skip one or two sessions, but attendance for certain class sessions is mandatory.
-280 (20 each) Participation You will receive 10 points for each class in which you contribute to the discussion.
+300 (25 each) Participation You will receive 10 points for each class in which you contribute to the discussion.
 The maximum for the semester is 100 points.
-100 (10 each) Presentation Give a presentation on a topic of your choice.
-310 Poster Prep Prepare a poster for the Undergraduate Poster Session on November 13 th .
-Poster Present oster Present Present a poster at the Undergraduate Poster Session on November 13 th .
-1000
+100 (10 each) Presentation Give a single or group presentation followed by a short class discussion.
+300 Poster Prepare and present a poster at the Undergraduate Poster Session on March 20 th .
+300 1000